rust-lang/rust/src/doc/rustc/src/platform-support/arm-none-eabi.md

 If a target ends if `eabihf`, that target uses the so-called *hard-float ABI*: functions which take `f32` or `f64` as arguments will have them passed via FPU registers.
-These target therefore require the use of an FPU and will assume the minimum support FPU for that architecture is available.
+These targets therefore require the use of an FPU and will assume the minimum support FPU for that architecture is available.
 More advanced FPU instructions (e.g. ones that work on double-precision `f64` values) may be generated if the code is compiled with a `target-cpu` or `target-feature` option